dinaIssakova/hello-world/README.md

 The goal of rgenesconverged is to identify instances of convergent evolution by sequence similarity at the molecular level, by finding conserved, similar, and independently arising sequences within user-submitted phylogenetic trees.
-It’s modeled from concepts introduced in a seminal paper:
+For the mathematical model on which this package is based, please see:

 Zhang, J. and Kumar, S. (1997) Detection of Convergent and Parallel Evolution at the Amino Acid Sequence Level.
 Mol.
 Biol.
 Evol.